ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ---
 layout: post
-title:  "How we use Pivotal Tracker at Ombu Labs"
+title:  "How we use Pivotal Tracker at OmbuLabs"
 date: 2018-09-06 11:10:00
 reviewed: 2020-04-15 10:00:00
 categories: ["agile", "pivotal-tracker"]
 author: "etagwerker"
 ---

-We like to use [GitHub](https://github.com) to its full potential at [Ombu Labs](https://www.ombulabs.com), so any tool we add to the toolset needs to integrate nicely with it.
+We like to use [GitHub](https://github.com) to its full potential at [OmbuLabs](https://www.ombulabs.com), so any tool we add to the toolset needs to integrate nicely with it.
 As a growing agency working in larger and increasingly more complex projects, we need a project management tool that allows us to keep track of our work and plan accordingly.
 For this, we use [Pivotal Tracker](https://www.pivotaltracker.com).

 There are many things that are easier with Pivotal Tracker, as long as you are using it the right way.
 Some of its features are very useful for agile teams like ours.
 This is how we like to use it to ship value with every sprint and keep track of our [team velocity](http://wiki.c2.com/?ProjectVelocity).